Blosc/bcolz/doc/reference.rst

       purposes.
     chunklen : int, optional
       The number of items that fits on a chunk.
-By specifying it you can explicitely set the chunk size used for compression and memory I/O.
+By specifying it you can explicitly set the chunk size used for compression and memory I/O.
       Only use it if you know what are you doing.

 .. _carray-attributes: